Homekill, hunting, game, and wild meat food safety requirements

-If you hunt, provide commercial homekill services, or supply wild meat to a primary processor, you need to meet certain food safety requirements.
-Use MPI's definitions to work out which requirements apply to you.
+If you hunt, provide commercial homekill services, or supply wild meat to a primary meat processor like a freezing works or butcher, you must meet some food safety requirements.

 Under the Animal Products Act (APA) 1999, if your catch is for human or animal consumption and you trade it, then it is a commercial catch.
 Trade includes: